How To Spot A Fake 1984 Star Michael Jordan XRC #101 Card

 An authentic XRC back

 Hopefully, this guide helps in your efforts to determine a fake Jordan Star XRC.
-As mentioned, the existing fakes aren’t great (like some of the Jordan Fleer rookies I’ve seen), although it wouldn’t surprise me to see some improved versions in the not too distant future.
+As mentioned, the existing fakes aren’t great (like some of the Jordan Fleer rookies I’ve seen), although it wouldn’t surprise me to see some improved versions in the not-too-distant future.

-I still like the Star Jordan XRC for it’s investment potential.
+I still like the Star Jordan XRC for its investment potential.
 The card has a significantly lower population than the Jordan Fleer rookie, and the prices are fairly equivalent.

 Similar Posts